 Using Your License: Login and Logout

-You can login and logout at any time, using the Log In and Log Out buttons on the Solver Home tab.
-If you share use of a single physical or virtual computer with other users, be careful to login with your own email and password, and log out when you’re done – if you don’t, other users could access private files in your cloud account, or use up your allotted CPU time or storage.
+You can login and logout at any time, using Login/Logout on the License menu.
+If you share use of a single physical or virtual computer with other Analytic Solver users, be careful to login with your own email and password, and log out when you’re done – if you don’t, other users could access private files in your cloud account, or use up your allotted CPU time or storage.

 Upgrading From Earlier Versions